eXe-goof/Java-MultiMap/README.md

-# MoreFunctional
+# Java Multi Map

-Adds new Consumers and Suppliers to Java.
+Adds More Maps to Java.